 "The Religious Studies course is interesting, as we learn topics way past the typical laws of religion.
 It allows you to learn the facts then elaborate and make your own judgments, regarding what is right and wrong."

-IGCSE/GCSE grade 7, 8 or 9 in Spanish.
+(I)GCSE grade 7 or above in Spanish.

 Theme 1 - Social Issues and trends: evolving society in Spain